JetBrains/Qodana/topics/taint-analysis.md

 If you have a taint in your code, hackers can execute these code fragments to cause SQL injection, arithmetic overflow, cross-site scripting, path traversal, etc.

-The core goal of taint analysis is to determine if unanticipated input can affect program execution in malicious ways.
+The core goal of the taint analysis is to determine if unanticipated input can affect program execution in malicious ways.

 Taint analysis is supported by the [Qodana for PHP](qodana-php.md) linter starting from version 2023.1 of %product%.
 This feature is available under the Ultimate Plus [license](pricing.md) and its trial version.